 Cullen S. Hendrix is senior fellow at the Peterson Institute for International Economics, nonresident senior research fellow at the Center for Climate & Security, and a specially appointed research professor with the Network for Education and Research on Peace and Sustainability (NERPS) at Hiroshima University.
 He is currently on leave from the Korbel School of International Studies at the University of Denver.
 He has been affiliated with PIIE since 2010.

-Cullen S. Hendrix, nonresident senior fellow at the Peterson Institute for International Economics, is professor at the Korbel School of International Studies, University of Denver.
-His publications on the relationships between international markets, natural resources, and conflict, as well as the economic and security implications of climate change, have appeared in the British Journal of Political Science, Global Environmental Change, Nature Climate Change, Review of International Organizations, International Review of Applied Economics, Journal of Conflict Resolution, Journal of Peace Research, and Conflict Management and Peace Science, among others.
-He is coauthor of Confronting the Curse: The Economics and Geopolitics of Natural Resource Governance (2014).
+His 30+ peer-reviewed articles on the relationships between international markets, natural resources, and conflict, as well as the economic and security implications of climate change, have appeared in journals ranging from Nature, Nature Climate Change, Biological Reviews, Ecology and Society, Marine Policy, and Global Environmental Change to the British Journal of Political Science, Journal of Conflict Resolution, Political Geography, and Journal of Peace Research.
+He is coauthor, with Marcus Noland, of Confronting the Curse: The Economics and Geopolitics of Natural Resource Governance (2014).

 In addition, Hendrix has authored reports published by or consulted for organizations including the Asian Development Bank, the Chicago Council on Global Affairs, the National Intelligence Council, Oxfam America, USAID, and the World Food Programme, among others.
 He was a contributing author to the 2022 IPCC report, for which he assessed the implications of climate change for threats to peace and human mobility.